aleen42/PersonalWiki/post/face_morph/face_morph.md

 Notice the triangles in the two images capture approximately similar regions.
 We had started with point correspondences and now, because of triangulation, we have triangle ( or region ) correspondences.

 #### 3. Warping images and alpha blending

+> To understand the description below better, [download](http://www.learnopencv.com/face-morph-using-opencv-cpp-python/#download) the code and images by subscribing to our newsletter [here](http://www.learnopencv.com/face-morph-using-opencv-cpp-python/#download).